tari-project/tari/RFC/src/RFC-0130_Mining.md

 - It MAY have the ability to re-verify transactions before including them in a new Tari block.
 - It MUST have the ability to include the block header hash of the new Tari block into the coinbase section of a newly created Monero block to enable merged mining.
-- It MUST be able to include the Monero block header hash, Merkel tree branch and hash of the coinbase transaction of the Monero block into the PoW summary field of the new Tari block header.
+- It MUST be able to include the Monero block header hash, Merkle tree branch and hash of the coinbase transaction of the Monero block into the PoW summary field of the new Tari block header.
 - It MUST have the ability to transmit and distribute PoW tasks for the newly created Monero block, that contains the Tari block information, to connected Mining Workers.